girder/django-large-image/README.md

 ### Example Code

-To use the mixin classes provided here, create a model, serializer, and view in your Django project like so:
+To use the mixin classes provided here, create a model, serializer, and viewset in your Django project like so:

 ```py
 # models.py